Christine Quinn Calls Season 4 of 'Selling Sunset' 'Difficult'

 It was a scene that sparked lots of backlash against the reality star and real estate agent, with many viewers questioning how she could be doing yoga just two weeks after such a traumatic birthing experience.

-"They edited me from you know, the boobs up so I got a lot of backlash on social media saying, 'I can’t believe you’re doing yoga two weeks after giving birth after having an emergency c-section,'" the new mom explained.
+"They edited me from the boobs up so I got a lot of backlash on social media, saying, 'I can’t believe you’re doing yoga two weeks after giving birth, after having an emergency C-section,'" the new mom explained.
 "My process was not easy by any means and on TV, they make it look easy.
 But I was I was struggling in real life.
 I really was."

 Christine hasn't made it a secret on social media that she feels frozen out by the other agents at The Oppenheim Group, going so far as to call them "mean girls" (though she's the one who makes a reference to operating like Regina George in season 4).